 Keep expectations realistic when kids are very young and assist them if chores are new.
 Building a healthy routine, kids feel resistance to tedious.
 Daily and weekly chores for kids become more responsible and make them more comfortable and easier to complete those chores.
 Eventually, these tasks will become a part of their daily routine and also make them feel more self-confidence by giving them a sense of accomplishment.

 Make kids understand between the chores and fun because then they’ll be known what we expect of them.
 Be clear about what is considered a chore.
 Start by giving them simple and easy chores that they understand and complete their assigned tasks.
 Kids used to avoid the things they don’t enjoy or even deliberately forget that it’s time for cleaning.
 But if kids are avoiding their chores or postponing them, it’s time to stop and take a stand.

-Talk to them and develop an understanding first, family chores can be fun for children if we make laundry as part of the game in which it involves sorting, matching, and tossing socks in the basket and putting the vegetables in basket involves tasks like counting and colors.
+Talk to them and develop an understanding first, family chores can be fun for children if we make laundry as part of the game in which it involves sorting, matching, and tossing socks in the basket, and putting the vegetables in the basket involves tasks like counting and colors.

 Money-The Great Motivator

 A simple “great work getting the chores done to reward or some sort of incentive and appreciate your child’s effort.
 Likewise, allowances or rewards in the form of money, their favorite cookies, candies or it can give them token a reward, etc. So, when your kids do their tasks on time and without having to be reminded, that’s the right time to reward them.
 Or when they fail to do their chores, give them a reminder.

 Don’t forget to maintain a balance between incentive and recognition, even too much reward is not good.
 Rewards and incentives fulfill have a dual, one kid tends to show more interest in chores and second, kids will comprehend that if they have to put an effort first if they want something.
 Chores are part of living and should be considered part of the family contribution.